itmammoth/toneletter/README.md

 # toneletter.js

-Toneletter is a javascript plugin that allows you to put phonetic/tone symbols into your text fields with simple key binding.
+Toneletter is a javascript plugin that allows you to put phonetic/tone symbols into your text fields with simple key bindings.

 # Support languages